denis-kisel/opencart-deploy/README.md

 # Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)
+Also you can support project if you want to use framework with new versions of Opencart in the future!

 WebMoney:
 USD: Z379807461542